intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Introduction

+The main goal of the networking standards process is to enable the long term interoperability of protocols.
+This document describes active protocol maintenance, a means to accomplish that goal.
+By evolving specifications and implementations, it is possible to reduce ambiguity over time and create a healthy ecosystem.

+There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
+In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
+This document fisrt discusses hazards in applying the robustness principle too broadly in section {{robustness}}, and offers an alternative strategy for handling interoperability problems in deployments in section {{active}}.

+Ideally, protocol implementations can be actively maintained so that unexpected conditions are proactively identified and resolved.
+Some deployments might still need to apply short-term mitigations for deployments that cannot be easily updated (see also {{applicability}), but such cases need not be permanent.
+This is also discussed further in {{active}}.

+## Protocol Robustness {#robustness}

 The robustness principle has been hugely influential in shaping the design of the Internet.
 As stated in the IAB document on Architectural Principles of the Internet {{?RFC1958}}, the robustness principle advises to: